gaepdit/db-helper/Readme.md

 Dim facilities as DataTable = DB.SPGetDataTable(spName, parameterArray)
 ```

-Some convenience functions are available that return a single value from a stored procedure.
+Some convenience functions are available for stored procedures with a single OUTPUT parameter.
 These require the stored procedure to be written with a single OUTPUT parameter named `@return_value_argument`.
 The OUTPUT parameter does not need to be specified when calling the function.

 **Example 2:** Single implied OUTPUT parameter